Dyalog/link/help/Overview.md

 ```apl
 options FnName arg
 ```
 where `options` is a namespace with variables named according to the option they set, containing their corresponding values.
-The `-name=value` option can be set by `options.name←value`, and switches with values (e.g. `-name`) can be set by `options.name←1`
+The `-name=value` option can be set by `options.name←value`, and switches with values (e.g. `-name`) can be set by `options.name←1`.

-`arg` is a simple character vector or a two element vector of character vectors, depending on the specific function.
+Unset options take their default value (just like omitted modifiers in the user command).

+`arg` is detailed in each function help: see the [summary of the API](API.md)

 ## Usage